 PMP (or Project Management Professional) is a designation provided by Project Management Institute (PMI).
 You can find PMP professionals all across the globe leading projects in various top organisations in different industries.
 It is most common certification in PMP and you can work in virtually any organization and industry, with any methodology.
 PMI reveals that more than one-third of the project managers are PMP certified.

-PMP certification is something which you need to work hard for.
-If you are going to spend so much time and resources in getting a PMP certification, you should obviously understand the various benefits that it provides.
+PMP certification is something that you need to work hard for.
+If you are going to spend so much time and resources in getting a PMP certification, you should obviously understand the various benefits of PMP certification that it provides.

 6) Help increase your network strength

 A strong professional network is a good thing to have.
 It provides a lot of advantage in your career life.
 With a PMP certification, you can get the benefit of getting in touch with other professionals who are PMP-certified.
 The basis of networking is always the same – people having similar credentials or interests or backgrounds.
 People coming from the same background usually help each other in the field, with the mutual understanding of getting it returned.
 This is really helpful when you are trying to find a new job.

 Also Read>>What is PMP & How to get Certified?

 5) It looks great on the CV